planetpratik/Would-You-Rather/README.md

 * [MyReads](https://github.com/planetpratik/MyReads) — React Fundamentals Project
 * [Would You Rather](https://github.com/planetpratik/Would-You-Rather) — React & Redux Project

+## Live Project:

+You can run the firebase-hosted version of this app at (https://would-you-rather-redux.firebaseapp.com/)

 ## Project Purpose:

 'Would You Rather' is a quiz based game which allows user to login, post questions and also vote on questions posted by other users.
 The project emphasizes using React & Redux to build the application.
 Redux store is used to persist information as we interact with the application.